riscv-software-src/.github/profile/README.md

 Things you'll find here include:
 - Spike, a RISC-V Simulator
 - riscof, the RISC-V Architectural Test Framework
-- opensbi, the RISC-V Open Source Supervisor Binary Interface
+- opensbi, a RISC-V Supervisor Binary Interface reference implementation

 If you don't find what you're looking for here, try one of our other GitHub organizations: